Finding the right way to price your snow removal services is tricky, which is why many businesses never get it right.

 - Will they demand emergency clearing during a snow event?
 (Hospitals, commercial centers during business hours, etc.)

 Keep these factors in mind when bidding for commercial properties.

 Snow is already a demanding business.
 I’ve seen people work 36 hours straight.
-I don’t recommend it – those guys frequently end up losing money due to the amount of accidents they build up.
+I don’t recommend it - those guys frequently end up losing money due to the number of accidents they build up.

 “But the money’s too good!” - yeah, while it lasts.
 Too much work will result in sloppy work.
 Sloppy work gets clients to drop you.